Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in Iowa must be licensed by the Iowa Plumbing and Mechanical Systems Board and registered with the Iowa Division of Labor.
 Contractors must be bonded and insured.
 An individual can be licensed as an apprentice, journeyperson, or master; apprentices and journeypersons must be supervised by a licensed master.
 You should also read reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with glowing reviews and testimonials about great customer experiences.
+Pick a company with positive reviews and testimonials about great customer experiences.

 A reputable HVAC company will stand behind its repair work and installations with a warranty.
 The longer and more comprehensive the coverage terms, the better.
 Carefully compare the fine print between contractors and choose the provider that offers the most protection at a reasonable price.